nextcloud/docker/README.md

 - `NEXTCLOUD_UPDATE` (default: _0_)

 If you want to use Redis you have to create a separate [Redis](https://hub.docker.com/_/redis/) container in your setup / in your docker-compose file.
-To inform Nextcloud about the Redis container add:
+To inform Nextcloud about the Redis container, pass in the following parameters:

 - `REDIS_HOST` (not set by default) Name of Redis container
 - `REDIS_HOST_PORT` (default: _6379_) Optional port for Redis, only use for external Redis servers that run on non-standard ports.